-The Commonwealth Times is a student-led and student-produced media organization that has been serving the Virginia Commonwealth University campuses at Monroe Park and the Medical College of Virginia since 1969.
+The Commonwealth Times is a student-led and student-produced media organization that has been serving the Virginia Commonwealth University campuses at Monroe Park and MCV since 1969.
 The newspaper is printed once a week during the fall and spring semesters, and content is also published online at commonwealthtimes.org and updated regularly as news occurs.
-The CT employs a staff of more than 50 VCU students each year, and provides hands-on training in journalism, multimedia production, photography, marketing, human resources and more.
+The CT employs a staff of more than 50 VCU students each year and provides hands-on training in journalism, multimedia production, photography, marketing and human resources, among other areas.

 The Commonwealth Times is entirely student-run and operates under the guidance of the Student Media Director and the governance of the VCU Student Media Board.

 First and foremost, our mission is to provide coverage of news and other events affecting the VCU community.

 We are a dedicated, responsible and independent student media organization that connects, explores and enriches the lives of the university’s many constituencies.

 We operate on a model of individual responsibility and professional standards instead of censorship and administrative control.
 We promote the values of integrity, tenacity, creativity and honesty in the pursuit of excellence.

 It is the policy of The Commonwealth Times to correct any inaccurate information published online or in print as soon as the error is discovered.
 Any inaccuracies published in print will be noted by a correction published in the News section of the following print issue.
 Inaccurate information published online will be corrected and the correction will be noted at the bottom of the story.